-While coaching writers and aspiring authors, a common challenge I hear is that of time management.
-It’s necessary to develop a daily writing habit in order to write a book or complete a writing project, but life often has a way of presenting obstacles.
-Before long, we resolve that we just don’t have enough time to write, so we put off the project until later...when the timing is right, but when will that be?
-Truth be known, the timing may never be just right to write your book.
-If your goal is to write and publish a book, you'll have to get creative with your schedule and create the time to write.
-Period.
+As writers, a common challenge we often face is that of time management.
+While it’s necessary to develop a strong daily writing habit in order to meet deadlines and complete our projects, life often has a way of presenting obstacles.
+Before long, we resolve that we just don’t have enough time to write, so we put off the project until later…when the timing is right, but when will that be?
+Truth be known, the timing may never be just right, so must get creative with our schedule and create the time to write.

 2. Get creative with your time.
-First, you might want to start by tracking your time for a week so you can reflect on where your time is being spent.
+First, you might start by using a spreadsheet to track your time for a full week so you can reflect on where your time is being spent.
 Once you’ve tracked your time, you will more easily see where you can cut certain things out of your life to make room for writing.
 For example, do you find you watch TV for 1-2 hours each evening?
-By cutting out your television time, you free up space for writing.
-Don’t worry, your favorite shows will still be there once your book is written, and you might even DVR your must-see shows to watch at a later date to reward yourself for completing your writing tasks!
+What tasks could you delegate to someone else, or possibly outsource to a VA?

 I’m not saying answering emails and staying active on social media is not important, but there is a time and a place for it.
 I’m saying be mindful of how you are spending your writing time.
 When you finally do carve time out of your day to work on your book or writing project, it’s a good idea to log off of social media and resist the urge to check emails during that dedicated time.
 There is a time and place for those tasks too, but not during your scheduled writing time.
 Limit your distractions.